acidmole/teammate/README.md

 - You can sign up or just use foo/bar for login, whichever suits you best
 - "Pelaajat" guides you to player list to view players' personal stats
-- "Tapahtumat" guides you to events where you can add an event (a game or a practice)
+- "Tapahtumat" guides you to events where you can add or modify an event (a game or a practice)
-- "Tilastot" guides you to stats page where you can view personal, team or match stats
+- "Tilastot" guides you to stats page where you can view personal or team match stats, or practice stats

 Known bugs and unfinished features: